Advait-M/htn-backend-2019/README.md

 ```

 ### Get specific user (GET request)
-Querying the /users/<user_email> endpoint with a specific user's email will return the complete details of that user.
+Querying the `/users/<user_email>` endpoint with a specific user's email will return the complete details of that user.

-Example

 Query: `localhost:5000/users/tonibright@nixelt.com`